Skip to Content

 If your incontinence is not related to prostate surgery and

-it appears suddenly, it will usually clear up after you have received treatment
+it appears suddenly, it will usually clear up after you get treatment

-for whatever is causing the incontinence.
+for whatever is causing it.
 For example, incontinence related to

 urinary tract infection,